mdean75/simple-log/README.md

 simple-log provides only two levels of logging, debug and info.

 Simple-log only supports logging in JSON format and has no feature to change the logging format.
-The default output is stdout but can be configured to use any output that implements the io.writer interface.
+The default output is stdout but can be configured to use any output that implements the io.Writer interface.

 Debug logging is off by default, however a custom global logger can be specified.